noice-noise/TECH-D/README.md

 ## Disclaimer

-This prototype version is currently in progress.
+The development of this student project is currently in progress.
 Any information, models, and functions may or may not be accurate.
 The Cebu Institute of Technology - University does not officially endorse this project.
 For official help and information, please visit the official [university website](https://cit.edu/).

 # Resources
 Various free assets and open-sourced projects has been utilized in the development of this application.